Final Neighbourhood Projects Event: Towards sustainable mobility – one neighbourhood at a time

 This webinar will showcase the processes and results of four European projects working towards better mobility solutions with people in their neighbourhoods.
 The four projects SUNRISE, Cities-4-People, Looper, Metamorphosis brought back the city to their citizens.
 In 21 locations across Europe and beyond, local residents, stakeholders and public authorities re-assessed and re-imagined their immediate surroundings with the guidance and support of the project teams.
 All this was done in the spirit of co-creation and participation.
 This webinar will also function as the final and joint event for the four neighbourhood Projects.

-Featured speakers will be:
+Featured speakers were:

 - Andrea Arcelli (INEA)